awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 **Important**
 Components are installed in the order in which they are specified\.

+This example references the latest version of the Windows Server 2016 English Full Base image\.
+To target the latest version of the image, you can specify semantic versioning \(x\.x\.x\)\.
+The "x" wildcards represent the major, minor, and patch positions of the version number\.

-This example references the Windows Server 2016 English Full Base image\.
-This ARN references the latest image in the SKU based on the semantic version filters that you have specified\.
-In this example, the image ARN is `arn:aws:imagebuilder:us-west-2:aws:image/windows-server-2016-english-full-base-x86/xxxx.x.x`\.
+The ARN in this example references the latest image in the SKU based on the semantic version filters that you have specified: `arn:aws:imagebuilder:us-west-2:aws:image/windows-server-2016-english-full-base-x86/x.x.x`\.
 You can provide the specific version that you want to use, or you can use a wildcard in all of the fields\.

 ```
 {